EYITAY/WITDiaries/README.md

 **The only criteria for adding your group to this list is that your group consists of people in the development/tech/web space.**

-Please [edit this file](https://github.com/jlengstorf/awesome-speaker-diversity/edit/master/README.md) to add your group with the following format:
+Please [edit this file](https://github.com/EYITAY/WITDiaries/edit/master/README.md) to make your suggestion with the following format:

 ```
 - Group Name: [site](http://example.com) · [email](mailto:contact@example.com)